WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 #### Horizon RDK Platform

-Take the F37 as an example to introduce the method of acquiring and previewing camera data:
+Take the F37 as an example to introduce the method of acquiring and previewing images:

 1. SSH into Horizon RDK and determine the camera model, take `F37` as an example, and determine the path to read the camera calibration file, take `/opt/tros/lib/mipi_cam/config/F37_calibration.yaml` as an example.